Frequently asked questions

 What is an average speed camera system?

 An Average Speed Camera System works out the average speed of vehicles over a certain distance.
 It uses Automatic Number Plate Recognition (ANPR) to capture when a vehicle enters and leaves a defined stretch of road, and works out its average speed.
-Very conspicuous signs are used to warn drivers that they are entering and travelling through an average speed zone.
+Signage is used to advise drivers that they are entering and travelling through an average speed zone.

 What is the purpose of average speed camera systems?